-Cybersecurity research often starts by "threat modelling" - a method in which experts anticipate potential threats to a computer system.
-We used this method but lost the technical jargon, focusing on citizen's experiences of online threats as well as how they relate to cybersecurity both as a concept and a practice.
-The practice of threat modelling generated a variety of novel and unexpected observations.
-Experiences like creepy targeted advertisements, being profiled online, or harassed using Zoom-bombing fall outside of orthodox cybersecurity concerns but can make people feel unsafe all the same.
+Cybersecurity research often starts by "threat modelling" -a method in which experts anticipate potential threats to a computer system.
+We recreated this method without technical jargon, focusing on citizen's experiences of online threats as well as how they relate to cybersecurity both as a concept and a practice.
+This method generated a variety of novel and unexpected observations.
+Experiences like creepy targeted advertisements, being profiled online, or harassed using Zoom-bombing fall outside of orthodox cybersecurity concerns but can make people feel unsafe online.
 Intersecting identities shape individual attitudes: for example, one participant who identified as trans described how online design choices exposed them to the risk of being outed.
 While harassment on the basis of gender, race or sexuality may make individuals more motivated to learn about online security, participants such as white, university educated men sometimes reported a certain complacency about security as a result of their privilege.

-Here, we present the method and findings of a ten-month pilot project applying action research methods to the field of cybersecurity.
-Over the course of these ten months, we ran physical and virtual cybersecurity workshops during which participants were invited to 1) model what they perceived to be security threats, vulnerabilities and priorities in their digital practices, 2) take tangible steps to improve their digital practices during "tech support sessions" -- these took the form of self-guided research or acquiring new tools, and 3) share their personal thoughts and feelings on cybersecurity more broadly in an open and non-judgemental group discussion.
+To this end, our report presents the method and findings of a ten-month pilot project applying action research methods to the field of cybersecurity.
+Over the course of these ten months, we ran physical and virtual cybersecurity workshops during which participants were invited to 1) model what they perceived to be security threats, vulnerabilities and priorities in their digital practices, 2) take tangible steps to improve their digital practices during "tech support sessions" - these took the form of self-guided research or acquiring new tools, and 3) share their personal thoughts and feelings on cybersecurity more broadly in an open and non-judgemental group discussion.
 After the workshops, we held optional one-onone interviews which gave us a chance to delve more deeply into different topics and explore participants' experiences of the workshops.
-Our methodology, outlined in the third part of this report, draws on the tenets of participatory action research and feminist theories.
-As our conclusion, we present a model of citizen participation both to empower people in relation to their digital privacy and to advance the field by incorporating outsider perspectives.
+Our methodology, outlined in the third part of this report, draws on the tenets of participatory action research and feminist theories.At the conclusion of this process, we present a model of citizen participation both to empower people in relation to their digital privacy and to advance the field by incorporating outsider perspectives.
 Our approach for strengthening digital privacy7 is predicated on mutual care and inclusiveness rather than condescension and dogma.
 In this way, we reconfigure participation from the passive consumption of cybersecurity information to active engagement.
 Instead of seeing users, we see citizen scientists.

 7. The concepts of "cybersecurity" and "digital privacy" are both used to refer to a wide variety of digitally-mediated threats and the defenses against them.
 Although many scholars and practitioners choose to distinguish between them (see Dourish and Anderson 2006 for a helpful discussion), we use them interchangeably in this report.
-This is because valid concerns about digital security are sometimes dismissed in cybersecurity discussions as merely "privacy problems" (see Slupska 2019).
+This is due to a concern that valid concerns about digital security are sometimes dismissed in cybersecurity discussions as merely "privacy problems" (see Slupska 2019 for a discussion.)
 Furthermore, in workshops and follow up interviews, we asked participants about how and whether they related to these concepts.